2022 Bangkok Condo Market Outlook

 2022 Trends

 Last year, speculative buyers almost disappeared.
 As a result, developers had to focus on local customers to sell completed projects.
-In 2022 we will see slower sales in the condominium market as this group typically takes longer to make buying decisions and are much more selective.
+In 2022 we will see slower sales in the condominium market as this group typically takes longer to make buying decisions and is much more selective.
 There is also increasing demand for low-rise housing as many locals prefer buying a house to a condominium given that the price is more affordable and more privacy is desired.

-Projects which cater to specific markets with solid demand drivers, such as projects near schools/universities or branded residences, will continue to perform despite the economic downturn as demand in these markets remains.
+Projects that cater to specific markets with solid demand drivers, such as projects near schools/universities or branded residences, will continue to perform despite the economic downturn as demand in these markets remains.
 Properties in resort destinations are still attractive to local buyers but the price must be right.

 Across all market segments, buyer purchasing power will continue to feel the pressure from COVID-19-induced financial stress and business disruptions.
-Low-interest rates and easing LTV restrictions should help stimulate demand but low affordability is still likely to be a significant factor.
+Low interest rates and easing LTV restrictions should help stimulate demand but low affordability is still likely to be a significant factor.
 Best deals will be sought after as buyers are more sophisticated and have a clearer understanding of the position that the developers are in.

 Bangkok CBD Market

 Downtown Condominium Market in Cautious Mode.
 Last year was a quiet year for the downtown condominium market with no new project launches for almost three quarters for the first time in history as developers take a more cautious stance on the market, waiting for the signal of recovery before launching new projects.
 The level of unsold luxury condominium supply in the downtown market forced developers to adopt a cautious approach resulting in many planned downtown projects having their launches delayed.
 We expect some of these projects to be launched in 2022 as the existing inventory is absorbed.
-Developers look for a different market segment where there is still strong demand, especially outside CBD areas to launch new projects as the price are more affordable to buyers.
+Developers look for a different market segment where there is still strong demand, especially outside CBD areas to launch new projects as the prices are more affordable to buyers.

-Many developers are revising their development plans in order to match changing market demand both in terms of pricing and product type.
+Many developers are revising their development plans to match changing market demand both in terms of pricing and product type.
 The demand of buyers has become more selective, forcing developers to rethink their strategies.
 Buyers will focus more on the practicality of space and value-for-money products and take longer to make purchase decisions.

 As the overall economy and market sentiment have not improved much, we believe that the condominium market in 2022 will be only slightly more active than last year.
 Existing inventory will continue to be absorbed by the market which could help the market get closer to the equilibrium point where supply and demand are more balanced.